NMRExchangeFormat/NEF/specification/Overview.md

     5. Cis peptide bonds are indicated by the (Boolean) nef_sequence.cis_peptide column.
 The default value is 'false'.

-    6. The ordinal column is a line number with consecutive integers starting at 1.
+    6. The index column is a line number with consecutive integers starting at 1.
 It is not preserved on import and re-export.
 The purpose it to preserve the order of the lines (which is significant for specifying the sequence) for implementations like (deposition) databases that do not use